dit-calendar/teamup-telegram-bot/README.md

 This is a tool to allow user-event assignment via [telegram](https://telegram.org/) for the [teamup calendar](https://www.teamup.com/).
 It designed to help (public/collective/participatory/collaborative) groups with self-administration of work.

+> :octocat: Alternatively, [other calendars](https://github.com/dit-calendar/dit-calendar.github.io) are also supported.

 after you created an event in your teamup calendar

 <img src="doc/img/teamup-calendar.png" height="400"/>